DevResults/DevResultsTools/InstanceExport/PowerShell/README.md

 In order to use it, you should:

-1. Download the [InstanceExport.ps1](https://github.com/DevResults/DevResultsTools/releases/download/1.0.2/InstanceExport.ps1) PowerShell script.
+1. Download the [InstanceExport.ps1](https://github.com/DevResults/DevResultsTools/releases/download/1.0.3/InstanceExport.ps1) PowerShell script.

 2. Reach out to us at help@devresults.com to request an Instance Export Manifest.
+Or Manifests in case you need to export more than one instance you own.

+3. Save the `InstanceExport.ps1` file in a directory in your machine like `C:\Users\MyUser\InstanceExport`.

+4. Inside the folder created on step 3. create a `manifest` folder.

-3. Save the manifest file in the same directory/folder you have saved the powershell script.
-It's important to save the file in JSON format and to remember the name of the file.
-In this tutorial the name we use is _manifest.json_.
+5. Save your manifest file(s) inside the `manifest` folder.
+The manifest files come in the JSON format and they are necessary to be that way to be read by the script.
+In this tutorial consider that your file(s) will be named in the pattern yourInstanceName_manifest.json_.

 4. Open a new command line interface (CLI) prompt that supports PowerShell commands (depending on your organizational IT policies, you may need to open an elevated/administrator prompt, e.g. by right clicking on the Powershell icon and choosing "Run as administrator").
-If you don't have PowerShell installed you can follow instructions at [Installing Power Shell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3).
+If you don't have PowerShell installed you can follow instructions at [Installing Power Shell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5).

 Please note that there will be subtle differences between `Windows PowerShell` and `PowerShell 7` command prompts: